semrush/intergalactic/website/docs/components/date-picker/date-code.md

 @## Week picker

-You can manually select a custom period, if needed (e.g., a week) by taking all the control in manual mode.
+You can manually select a custom period, if needed (for example, a week) by taking all the control in manual mode.

 @example hover-week